bencodezen/go-blog/README.md

 ## Issues

-### Track My Progress
+### Track Progress

-You can track my progress with issues here: [Issues Board](https://gitlab.com/bencodezen/go-blog/board).
+You can track my progress with issues here: [Issues Board](https://github.com/bencodezen/go-blog/issues).

 ### Submit a Bug or Request

-The best way would be to submit an issue on the [Issues page](https://gitlab.com/bencodezen/go-blog/issues).
-However, this does require a GitLab account.
+The best way would be to submit an issue on the [Issues page](https://github.com/bencodezen/go-blog/issues).

 My next recommendation would be to contact me directly on [Twitter](www.twitter.com/bengozen).